nikfrlv/jukunet-mad/README.md

-# jukunet-mad
-## JUlia code for KUramoto NETwork with Mixed ADaptation
+## JUlia code for KUramoto NETwork with Mixed ADaptation (jukunet-mad)

 The code implements high-performance numerical simulation of mono- and multilayer Kuramoto models, where dynamically competitive nodes (***f***) coexist with dynamically interdependent (***1-f***) ones.